Choice of operating system on managed machines

 MacOS X can access the filer (using CIFS), the departmental printers, and setup a VPN.

-Note that users are expected to manage the machines themselves, and support is minimal.
+Note that users are expected to manage the machines themselves.

-Users who are used to running other systems may be able use them, so long as they can access the departmental filer using per user Kerberos authentication e.g. "sec=krb5" NFS or CIFS.
-Note that the level of central support for such systems is less than for those listed above, and that if there are problems it may be necessary to reload the system from scratch.
+Users who are used to running other systems may be able use them, so long as they can access the departmental filer using per user Kerberos authentication (i.e. "sec=krb5" NFS or CIFS).
+Some systems (e.g. FreeBSD) may have reasonable support, but the level of central support for other systems may be significantly less than for those listed above, if there are problems it may be necessary to reload the system from scratch.

 We strongly discourage those who ask for the installation of multiple operating systems (dual booting) on their desktop machines.
-This is a practical matter: while dual boot sometimes necessary on home machines, it is often no more than an “time sink” in a well-provisioned work place.
-If you are a software developer both under Linux and Windows, you will be able to persuade administrators of your needs.
+This is a practical matter: while dual boot is sometimes necessary on home machines, it is often no more than an “time sink” in a well-provisioned work place.

-If you need more than one operating system on your computer, you may be able to use a suitable virtualisation technologies.
-We also have a pool of Xen Enterprise servers on which virtualy machines can be hosted.
+If you need more than one operating system on your computer, because of the need to access specialist attached devices then you may be able to use a suitable virtualisation technology.
+For workstations we generally suggest VMWare player.